addyosmani/backbone-fundamentals/chapters/03-internals.md

 return obj;
 ```

-The above isn’t quite the same as ES5’s `Object.create`, as it’s actually copying properties (methods and values) from one object to another.
+The above isn’t quite the same as ECMAScript 5’s `Object.create`, as it’s actually copying properties (methods and values) from one object to another.
 As this isn’t enough to support Backbone’s inheritance and class model, the following steps are performed:

 * The instance methods are checked to see if there’s a constructor property.
 If so, the class’s constructor is used, otherwise the parent’s constructor is used (i.e., Backbone.Model)
 * Underscore’s extend method is called to add the parent class’s methods to the new child class